-Windsor of course, was simply telling the public the straight truth — something Markson and her Rupert Murdoch-owned publication seem to find impossible to do.
+Windsor, of course, was simply telling the public the straight truth — something Markson and her Rupert Murdoch-owned publication find impossible to do.

-One explanation is that Markson and her politically partisan publisher were concerned Joyce might lose the New England by-election and put their friends, the Turnbull Government, at risk.
+One possible explanation is that Markson and her politically partisan publisher were concerned Joyce might lose the New England by-election and put their friends, the Liberal Party Government, at risk.

 Markson alluded to this in her October article:

 A senior Nationals source said there are concerns over a scandal in Mr Joyce’s personal life and a dirt-file upsetting the conservative voters….

 “The party is worried.
 Concerned.
 You can’t afford to lose a seat even if it’s New England when there’s a one-seat majority …."

 Another Nationals source said Mr Joyce’s strategy was to ignore Mr Windsor, but admitted it was worrying given the conservative electorate….

 That explains News Corp’s abysmal contempt for the public’s right to know — but what about the rest of the mainstream media?
 And there can be no doubt they also knew — we confirmed that with them directly.

 ‘There's something of a convention in Aus politics: unless there's criminality, coercion or abuse involved, private lives are private.’

 1. There's something of a convention in Aus politics: unless there's criminality, coercion or abuse involved, private lives are private.— Katharine Murphy (@murpharoo) October 21, 2017